vouksh/PingLogger/README.md

 Packet Size: Specifies the size of the packet to be sent.

-Silent: Only logs the output to a file, not the console.

 Also supports silencing all hosts and printing out a message to the console every 2 seconds.
 To edit the message, create or change the silent.txt file, then trigger a refresh within the application (Ctrl-C, option 5) or close and re-open it.